gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Individual Disbursement Using the Polling Method

-Disbursement using polling method can be completed using clicking following buttons in sequential order
+Disbursement using polling method can be completed using clicking following button

 * Individual Disbursement Using the Polling Method